PRX/beta.prx.org/README.md

 cap staging deploy    # deploys to alpha.prx.org, allows specifying the branch
 ```

 If you're prompted for a password, you don't have access to deploy.
-If you think this is a mistake, let chris know.
+If you think this is a mistake, let Chris know.

 ##### Master is Always Deployable
 We're able to make very little ceremony out of deploying because master is always deployable (and, in fact, will likely be automatically deployed in the future).
 We maintain this state of affairs by ensuring that our code is well-tested ([automatically](#testing), with help from [Travis CI](#Travis-CI)) and by following a code review process that uses Github Pull Requests to ensure that at least two people have looked at each set of changes.